 I am neither old money nor a triple-legacy to a sorority, but many belles are.
 I might have a silver pattern, but my china is thrifted whereas some belles wouldn’t dream of secondhand.
 All these are minor details that really don’t define a belle.
 It’s the big picture where a real belle comes into view.
 Behind all the pearls (real or faux), the core of a true Southern belle is grace.

 Whether hosting a few friends for book club or planning her daughter’s wedding for 500, this grace allows a belle to make her guests feel at ease.
-A Southern belle’s house is truly a home, regardless of square footage.
+A Southern belle’s house is truly a home, regardless of square footage or how clean it is.
 Her kitchen table might not be Chippendale, but it always has room for one more, and everyone walks away with bellies and hearts full of love.

 Southern belles are mothers, daughters, sisters, grandmothers, aunts and nieces.
 We have impeccable manners, but don’t employ them to make others feel less important or beneath us.
 The belle I strive to be is one with a calm confidence, able to receive compliments as easily as give them.
 Being loyal to family and friends and knowing what to hold dear are other characteristics of a Southern belle, as are remembering the loved ones who came before us and telling their stories so they won’t be forgotten.

 Southern belles don’t fit the same mold.
 We are tall, short, skinny, plump, natural brunettes and bottle blonds.
 We are scattered far and wide, from the Big Apple to the West Coast, from London to New Zealand.
 The common thread that runs through all of us is our connection to the South, a wonderful, magical place where eccentricity is celebrated.
 As long as the South is rich with history and every home has a deviled egg plate, there will never be a shortage of Southern belles.